 The chair’s ad hoc committee appointed review panels to examine the CSCOPE instructional content, beginning with social studies.
 A public process solicited nominations for the review panels composed of parents, educators, curriculum specialists, business professionals and other stakeholders.

-Reviewers will use an issues matrix as they review the lessons.
-Once the reviews are complete, the findings will be posted.
+Reviewers used an issues matrix as they reviewed the lessons.

 Video of Sept.
 13 public hearing